 - Direct costs: beans, milk, syrups, pastries, cups, packaging

-- Operating expenses: rent, utilities, POS, payroll, marketing, equipment maintenance
+- Operating expenses: rent, utilities, POS system, payroll, marketing, equipment maintenance

-- Taxes + reserves: sales tax cadence + a buffer for repairs/replacements
+- Taxes and reserves: sales tax cadence plus a buffer for repairs and replacements

 Example 2: Contractor or Electrician (Service)

-- Revenue: deposits + invoice payments (often uneven)
+- Revenue: deposits and invoice payments, often uneven

 - Direct costs: materials, subcontractors, permits, disposal fees